How does Twitter account moderation work? Dynamics of account creation and suspension on Twitter during major geopolitical events: Results

 \subsection{Behaviour of Suspended Accounts (RQ2a)}

-To investigate whether suspended users exhibit a different behaviour compared to active users, we first defined two additional classes -- \emph{New} and \emph{Old} active accounts -- depending on their creation date.
+We first defined two additional classes to investigate whether suspended users exhibit a different behaviour compared to active users -- \emph{New} and \emph{Old} active accounts -- depending on their creation date.
 These classes are highly imbalanced as most users belong to the \emph{Old Active} class (93\% in \texttt{UK-RU} and 96\% in \texttt{FR-22}).
-For each group of users, we computed the following sets of features: \begin{itemize} \item Proportion of original tweets, replies, retweets and quotes out of all their shared tweets. \item Initial and final number of followers. \item Proportion of \emph{contextual} tweets, i.e., the ratio between the number of tweets shared in the dataset and the final statuses count in their profile. \item Mean inter-tweeting time, i.e., the average time (in seconds) between two consecutive tweets shared by a user. \end{itemize} The last feature can be seen as a lower bound of the relative activity of a user in a particular context (dataset) -- despite known limitations derived from sampling biases and deletion activity \cite{torres2022manipulating}.
+For each group of users, we computed the following sets of features: \begin{itemize} \item Proportion of original tweets, replies, retweets, and quotes out of all their shared tweets. \item Initial and final number of followers. \item Proportion of \emph{contextual} tweets, i.e., the ratio between the number of tweets shared in the dataset and the final statuses count in their profile, i.e., the total number of tweets shared by the user on Twitter. \item Mean inter-tweeting time, i.e., the average time (in seconds) between two consecutive tweets shared by a user. \end{itemize} The last feature can be seen as a lower bound of the relative activity of a user in a particular context (dataset) -- despite known limitations derived from sampling biases and deletion activity \cite{torres2022manipulating}.

 We first compared \emph{Suspended} versus \emph{Active} users, by looking at the distributions of the aforementioned features with an exact matching procedure based on the number of tweets.
-We observe in both datasets that \emph{Suspended} accounts made a significantly larger usage of replies compared to \emph{Active} users in both datasets (we show results for \texttt{UK-RU} in Figure \ref{fig:boxplot-replies}; similar results for \texttt{FR-22} are omitted due to space limitations).
+We observe in both datasets that \emph{Suspended} accounts made a significantly larger usage of replies compared to \emph{Active} users in both datasets (see Figure \ref{fig:boxplot-replies}).
 Accordingly, \emph{Suspended} accounts retweeted less and shared fewer original tweets/quotes w.r.t. \emph{Active} users.
 This difference holds also when considering \emph{Old} or \emph{New} users separately, and in both datasets.

-We then looked at the differences between \emph{New Suspended} and \emph{New Active} users, and we observe that the latter group exhibits a slightly smaller growth in followers (i.e., final minus initial number of followers), in both datasets, even controlling for lifespan.
-A similar consideration holds for the number of friends.
-This might be due in part by the fact that a known strategy to grow an audience quickly is the ``follow-for-follow'' mechanism (i.e., reciprocating follow requests).
+We then looked at the differences between \emph{New Suspended} and \emph{New Active} users, and we observe that the latter group exhibits a larger growth in followers (i.e., the final minus initial number of followers) in both datasets but more visible in \texttt{UK-RU}, also when controlling for lifespan (see Figure \ref{fig:growth-followers}).